FUNDEMENTALS OF CBT - 2024/5

 Module Overview

 This is the first in a series of four modules and provides grounding in the fundamental principles of CBT.
 This module introduces trainees to the theory and research in CBT for common mental health problems.
 It begins with an introduction to NHS Talking Therapies for Anxiety and Depression and the stepped care system, grounded in the diagnostic and classification systems for common mental health problems and the bio-psychosocial models.
 The module provides the trainees with the theoretical foundations and principles that shape CBT, establishing an empirical basis for informed practice.
 Trainees are encouraged to develop a critical understanding of these concepts and principles and to evaluate the research evidence underpinning Cognitive Behavioural theory and practice.
 The core competencies of formulation, treatment planning, change techniques and relapse prevention are embedded as a strong foundation for CBT practice and for the development of an effective therapeutic practitioner.
-The module provides a breadth of knowledge and skills related to CBT application that are fundamental for the development for later modules that look at this in further depth.
-Examples of concepts and principles addressed include; the structure of CBT, the therapeutic alliance, difference and diversity and the issue of risk.
+The module provides a breadth of knowledge and opportunities for experiential and reflective practice to develop skills related to CBT application that are fundamental for the development for later modules that look at this in further depth.
+Trainees are encouraged to reflect on examples of concepts and principles which include: the structure of CBT, the therapeutic alliance, difference and diversity and anti-discriminatory practice, and the issue of risk.

 We acknowledge that this module has drawn on research that historically privileges white, male and Westernised epistemologies, assumptions, theories and outcome research that may not fully reflect the diversity of students and the populations we serve, and in some cases discriminate against more diverse perspectives.
 We are actively working together to develop a less biased and more balanced knowledge base through more varied reading lists, culturally sensitive application, diverse case studies and assessment rubrics.
 We welcome the collaboration with our students in the endeavour to provide a more robust, just, and inclusive representation of the discipline.
 Please email s.jeraj@surrey.ac.uk if you have any queries or feedback.